Chase Vosvick

 Chase Vosvick (born July 28, 1998) is an American soccer player who currently plays as a goalkeeper for the Harrisburg Heat in the Major Arena Soccer League.

 Career

 Youth

 Vosvick attended Montverde Academy for high school, scoring back-to-back national championships with the team in 2016 and 2017.

-College & Amateur
+College and amateur

 Vosvick began attending Loyola University Maryland in fall 2017, and made appearances in all five seasons that he attended the university.
 In his freshman season, he made 17 appearances with seven shutouts and was named the Patriot League Goalkeeper of the Year.
 Vosvick claimed the honor three additional times; in 2018 and in the spring and fall of 2021.
 In the spring of 2021, he was included on the MAC Hermann Trophy watch list.

 Following his sophomore season, in the summer of 2019, Vosvick competed in USL League Two with the Brazos Valley Cavalry.
 He made 10 appearances for the club, tallying 68 saves.